 She came up to me smiling one Tuesday afternoon at school, between lessons.
 “Tristan, I had a dream about you!”
 She reported.
 I asked her what it was about, but she just smiled and shook her head.
-I chalked it up to shyness.
 It seemed pretty clear it had been about more than talking.
-Another time, toward the end of my career at this little school, I was sitting in the dining room eating lunch when I felt the warm, unexpected rush of Vicky’s voice in my ear, telling me she liked the way I looked that day.
-I felt warm excitement flood my body.
+Another time, toward the end of my career at this little school, I was sitting in the dining room eating lunch when I felt the warm, unexpected sound of Vicky’s voice in my ear, telling me she liked the way I looked that day.
 She looked back and smiled at me before she sat down at her table.

 There are connections in this life driven by such a powerful energy, you look back and realize they had a purpose.
-This was clearly a karmic connection of high magnitude.
 Vicky and I talked about our backgrounds and families, broken homes.
 She was remarkably intuitive about my own.
 She seemed to know what I was going to say before I said it.
 She would later say the same when we reconnected.
 Vicky had an odd ability to convince me she was like me, that we shared a great deal in common.
 I guess we did.
 The one thing I felt was missing: Vicky did not laugh enough.
 I like the playful female muse.
-I love the one with the raucous laughter, the easy smile.
+I love the girl with the raucous laughter, the easy smile.
 I love to laugh with my partner, and laugh at myself.
-Vicky smiled sweetly, but sadly, and she didn’t laugh much.
+Vicky’s smile was sad, and she didn’t laugh much.

 Still, she kept up with the attention.
 “We’ve got twin minds, Tristan,” she told me one day.
 Another colleague I’d become friendly with at the school said something that seemed contrary to all of this.